Efficiently Computing Compact Formal Explanations: Conclusion and Future Work

+While our approach achieves improved scalability compared to existing formal explainers, we note that—with strict soundness and completeness guarantees—scalability is still limited.
+In particular, our method does not yet scale to contemporary large models, including language models.
+We emphasize that this limitation arises from the inherent complexity of the underlying problem.
+Finding ways to help address this gap remains an important direction for future work.
+Moreover, although we use explanation size (e.g., number of pixels for images or tokens for texts) as a proxy for quality, there is no consensus on whether this is the most appropriate metric.
+Exploring alternative evaluation methods, such as human-in-the-loop assessments, would be a promising avenue for further investigation.

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}

-We have presented the $\VeriXplus$ framework for computing optimal verified explanations with improved \emph{size} and generation \emph{time}.
-We also demonstrated the usefulness of the generated explanations in detecting incorrect and out-of-distribution examples.
+We have presented the $\VeriXplus$ framework for computing optimal verified explanations with improved size and generation time.
 Future work could explore further techniques for improving the performance of verified explanation generation, perhaps by adapting parallel techniques from~\cite{izza2024distance} or by finding ways to introduce approximations in order to gain scalability.
-It would also be interesting to evaluate explanations on other metrics such as usefulness to humans rather than simply size.
+It would also be interesting to evaluate explanations using a controlled setting \cite{tcav} rather than simply size.
 Finally, we would like to explore additional applications, especially in areas where safety or fairness is crucial.